SmingHub/Sming/docs/source/getting-started.rst

 Examples
 --------

+The examples are a great way to learn the API and brush up your C/C++ knowledge.
-Once you have completed the above installation steps, you can get the latest source code.
+Once you have completed the installation of the development tools, you can get the latest source code.

 ::